BCPVPA Mentorship 2018-2019

-The BCPVPA is initiating a provincial pilot mentorship program for the 2017-2018 school year, recognizing the unique work and challenges encountered by new school-based principals and vice-principals throughout British Columbia.
+The BCPVPA is continuing its mentorship program for the 2018-2019 school year, recognizing the unique work and challenges encountered by new school-based principals and vice-principals throughout British Columbia.

 - supporting understanding and appropriate responsiveness relating to administrative responsibilities associated with Board policy, the School Act and administrative responsibilities